jorisroovers/gitlint/docs/index.md

 ## Ignoring commits ##
 _Introduced in gitlint v0.10.0_

-Gitlint allows you to ignore specific rules for specific commits.
+You can configure gitlint to ignore specific commits.

 One way to do this, is to by [adding a gitline-ignore line to your commit message](configuration.md#commit-specific-config).